icanseetime/genre-checker/README.md

 ![Product Name Screen Shot](/images/screenshot.png)

-This project was created in a day so I could learn about APIs.
+This project was only created so I could learn about APIs.
 You are free to fork and reuse it as you please.

 ### Built With